-For those of you just unwinding after a tough level one exam or for those that are still trying to come down off the June exams, a ‘something completely different’ may be just what you need.
+For those of you just unwinding after a tough CFA exam a ‘something completely different’ may be just what you need.

 Regular readers will know that I’m a huge advocate for active involvement in your local CFA society.
 I had the opportunity to volunteer and serve on the board for the local society here in Des Moines and would highly recommend it to all candidates.
 I made the case earlier this year for contacting your local society for volunteer opportunities.

 For those wanting to keep sharp between 6-month study marathons, I recommend looking around the CFA Institute’s website and the seemingly infinite pages of research and advice available in the Learning & Events section.
 Resources cover every asset class as well as networking, management and the most current insight on every topic area of the curriculum.
 Information ranges from brief 15-minute webcasts to full publications and online courses.

 O.k., so the above two suggestions are not really, “completely different,” from studying for the CFA exams.
 Try to break out of your comfort zone and get involved in something outside the financial industry as well.